Corbett · Central Highlands

 Sgorr na Diollaid — common questions

-- How hard is Sgorr na Diollaid?
+- What difficulty is Sgorr na Diollaid?

 - The standard good-weather months for Sgorr na Diollaid are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.